ImmutableVariable/learnityourself/docs/python/02-control-flow/02-loops.md

 ### `break` Statement

-The `break` statement immediately terminates the loop and transfers execution to the statement following the loop:
+The `break` statement immediately terminates the loop and transfers control to the statement following the loop.
+It can be used in both `for` and `while` loops.

 ```python
 # Using break in a for loop